List of Gotham (franchise) characters: Sofia Falcone

 Sofia Falcone (portrayed by Crystal Reed; season 4), the only daughter of Carmine Falcone and the sister of Mario Calvi.
 She is a strong, intelligent and calculating woman who has run the Falcone operation in the south for the past 10 years and is returning to Gotham to help Gordon take down the Penguin.

 Reed joined as a series regular for season 4.
-At the time when James Gordon visits Carmine Falcone to ask for his help in dealing with Oswald Cobblepot, Sofia wanted to take over her father's business to which Carmine wouldn't let her.
+When James Gordon visits Carmine Falcone to ask for his help in dealing with Oswald Cobblepot, Sofia wanted to take over her father's business to which Carmine would not let her.
 She ends up secretly following Gordon back to Gotham City to do so anyway.

 Sofia started by meeting with Mayor Burke and the zoning commissioner where she established the Falcone Home and School for Orphans.

 Following Professor Pyg's attack, Cobblepot had the Dentist torture her but bluffed her way out.
 She is then abducted by Barbara Kean, Tabitha Galavan, and Selina Kyle where they think she is allies with Cobblepot.
 Sofia tells them that she is against Cobblepot and her point is proven when Victor Zsasz shows up outside of Barbara's lair with a rocket launcher that destroys the lair.
 Following the confrontation with Cobblepot, Sofia persuades Barbara's group to ally with her.

-During a gunfight with Gordon when targeting Arthur Penn, Sofia is shot by Leslie Thompkins and slips into a coma.
+During a gunfight with Gordon when targeting Arthur Penn, Sofia is shot by Lee Thompkins and slips into a coma.

+Thomas Wayne

+Thomas Wayne (portrayed by Ben Aldridge, Pennyworth; Grayson McCouch, Gotham), the CEO of Wayne Enterprises who is the husband of Martha Wayne and the father of Bruce and Samantha Wayne.
+He and his wife murdered by a masked assailant after a phony mugging.
+Their deaths motivate James Gordon into finding the man responsible.
+In "The Anvil or the Hammer", it is revealed by Sid Bunderslaw that Thomas Wayne and his father had kept quiet about the illegal activities at Wayne Enterprises.
+In "Pinewood", it's revealed that Thomas started the program known as Pinewood, but after Hugo Strange took over, Thomas tried to shut it down, resulting in Strange hiring Patrick Malone to kill the Waynes.
+In Pennyworth, Thomas' youth as a CIA asset is explored, as well as marrying Martha and having their first child before Bruce, Samantha Thomas Wayne.

+Martha Wayne

+Martha Wayne (portrayed by Emma Paetz, Pennyworth; Brette Taylor, Gotham), the wife of Thomas Wayne and the mother of Bruce and Samantha Wayne.
+In Gotham, she and Thomas were killed by a masked assailant after he mugged them; in Pennyworth, she bonds with the younger Alfred while marrying Thomas and bearing their first child before Bruce, Samantha.